 Mouthfeel – Mouthfeel means the way food feels in your mouth.
 It includes texture, moisture, fluidity, temperature, chewiness, greasiness, astringency, pain sensation (like from hot peppers), and tactile experiences when chewing or swallowing.

-Along with aroma (scent), taste (taste), mouthfeel contributes to the overall perception of coffee flavor or flavor and is an essential factor in the perception of “body coffee. “
+Along with aroma (scent), and taste (taste), mouthfeel contributes to the overall perception of coffee flavor or flavor and is an essential factor in the perception of “body coffee. “

-Mouthfeel and Body coffee
+Mouthfeel and Body Coffee

 Therefore, with the first sip, we can test the coffee’s tactile balance ( mouthfeel ), especially the texture and consistency felt in the mouth, which determines the so-called “body” of coffee.

 The term “body” describes the physical and tactile properties.
 The mouth perceives such as the feeling of “heaviness” when coffee lingers on the tongue.

 Coffee is defined as a solid and pleasant whole body (Full body) with a tactile viscous sensation, a “roundness,” and a nice greasy feeling in the mouth due to different types of coffee—oil, and sugar in coffee makeup.